Potential Tropical Cyclone Two Moving West, Not Expected to Impact South Florida

 The next named systems of the 2022 Atlantic Hurricane Season could be forming within days, but forecasts do not have any potential systems impacting South Florida at this time.

-The National Hurricane Center has begun issuing advisories for Potential Tropical Cyclone Two, which sits over 400 miles east of Trinidad and is moving west at 23 miles per hour.
-The system, with winds of 40 miles per hour, is expected to move over the northern Caribbean Sea and coast of Venezuela by Thursday.
+The National Hurricane Center has begun issuing advisories for Potential Tropical Cyclone Two, located 10 miles east of Trinidad and is moving west at 23 mph.
+The system, with winds of 40 mph, is expected to move over the northern Caribbean Sea and the coast of Venezuela by Thursday.

+A Tropical Storm Warning was in effect for Trinidad and Tobago, Aruba, and Curacao, and a Tropical Storm Watch was in effect for the coast of Venezuela and Colombia.

 A second area located southwest of the Cabo Verde Islands was producing disorganized showers and storms.
-A 20 percent chance of development was forecast over the next five days, and its current path has the area moving across Puerto Rico.
+A 30% chance of development was forecast over the next five days, and its current path has the area moving across Puerto Rico.

-Forecasters said neither system is expected to move across the southern United States.
-A third potential system in the northern Golf of Mexico has a 30 percent chance of development over the next five days, but is expected to impact the coast of Texas.

 Stay informed about local news and weather during the hurricane season.
 Get the NBC 6 South Florida app for iOS or Android and pick your alerts.